kontainapp/guide/getting_started/kubenetes.md

 ```
 ===

-## Install Kontain using Daemonset
+## Install Kontain using Daemonset in Kubernetes
 Deploy Kontain Runtime using the Kubernetes client CLI

 ```shell